School Development Fund

 Also known as “The Governors’ Fund”

-The Governors’ Fund is a vital element in ensuring that the School is a safe, well-equipped and pleasant environment for the children and staff.
+The School Development Fund was previously known as the Governors’ Fund and is a vital element in ensuring that the School is a safe, well-equipped and pleasant environment for the children and staff.
 This money is held and managed by the Governing Body and has charitable status.
 It is used to pay for the school insurances and make up short-falls in spending on maintaining and improving the school.